sandipransing/rails_tiny_mce/README.md

 ## Attention Note:
 * Do not put `\<p> \</p>` around the textarea.
 * If you are using `old will_paginate plugin`, change the *url_for* to *url_option* in *remote_link_renderer.rb*
+* If you are using <pre>gem "will_paginate", "~> 3.0.pre2"</pre> you need changes in app/helpers/remote_link_renderer.rb
+    class RemoteLinkRenderer < WillPaginate::LinkRenderer
+to
+    class RemoteLinkRenderer < WillPaginate::ViewHelpers::LinkRenderer

 ## Example use:

 - Create CRUD for post